 No matter who you are, getting charged with DWI is an overwhelming experience.
 Thankfully, our North Carolina DWI Defense Attorney is ready to help you navigate this process in hopes of obtaining the most beneficial resolution available.
 The attorneys at iTicket.law have extensive working knowledge of North Carolina’s Implied Consent laws, which are the laws that determine how DWI cases are handled.
 When you hire the Hatley Law Office, you’re not just hiring one attorney, you’re employing the expertise of a team of attorneys and iTicket.law’s statewide DWI disposition database.
 This unique resource collects the wisdom and experience from our attorneys from across the state and allows them to access details about years of case histories.
-With 19 attorneys on staff across the state, we are able to put our collective resources and our wealth of knowledge to work for you.
+With over 80 attorneys on staff across the state, we are able to put our collective resources and our wealth of knowledge to work for you.

 In our experience, the following areas are of interest to clients fighting a charge of DWI: